harness/developer-hub/docs/continuous-integration/use-ci/run-tests/tests-v1/ti-for-java-kotlin-scala.md

 ---
-title: Use Run Tests step for Java, Kotlin, or Scala (deprecated)
+title: Use Run Tests step for Java, Kotlin, or Scala
 description: Set up TI for Java, Kotlin, or Scala codebases.
 sidebar_position: 20
 redirect_from: